SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjVTheory/ObjVTheory.md

 sending a message (receiver argument) methodOrNil = lookup (selector classof(receiver)). if methodOrNil is nil
-      then return send the message error to the receiver else return apply(methodOrNil receiver arguments)
+      then send the message error to the receiver else return apply(methodOrNil receiver arguments)
 ```

 #### Remarks

 This lookup is conceptually the same as in Pharo where all methods are public and virtual.
 There are no statically bound methods; even class methods are looked up dynamically.
-This allows defining very elegant and dynamic registration mechanisms.
+This allows for defining very elegant and dynamic registration mechanisms.

 While the lookup happens at runtime, it is often cached.
 Languages usually have several systems of caches, e.g., global (class, selector), one per call site, etc.